axesup/combate/Dev-Setup:-Mac.md

 1. Run `mongorestore --drop [path to dump]` if mongorestore is in your path.
 If mongorestore is not in your path, run `[path to CodeCombat folder]/bin/mongo/mongorestore --drop [path to dump]`.

 When downloading a new dump to keep the database up-to-date, use `mongorestore --drop [path to dump]` to clear out all old data (including any local data you have created) and replace with just the new data.

+*If you see an error like `no reachable servers` when running mongorestore, and mongo is running, try adding `--host=127.0.0.1` to the command line options.*